rohan-varma/CS-M117-Project/README.md

 ### Testing the BackEnd

+- `npm test` will test the APIs for the routes defined in `routes.js`.
+- The test file is located in `tests/tests.js`
 - There is a script `test.py` that is in use to test the backend API calls.

 ### Mongo Stuff